Call for Extended Abstracts for TRISTAN 2019

 on behalf of the Board of the EWGT and of our community I'm pleased to convey heartfelt thanks to the participants to the EWGT2016 for attending and contributing to the Conference.

-We have also to thank the keynote speakers Peter Wagner, Jaume Barcelo and Mohamed Abdel-Aty for their great contribution to the Conference.
+We have also to thank the keynote speakers László Sándor KERÉNYI, Jonas ELIASSON and Francesco VITI for their contribution to the Conference.

 The EWGT newsletter is on.
 It collects news from the memmers and sperad them on the community.
 Every 2 months an e-mail will be sent to the members with updated information.

 If you have some information you want to spread, please send an e-mail to the .

 The Group was founded in July 1991 in Cetraro (Italy) during the 7th Euro Summer Institute on Urban Traffic Management.
 This name was changed during the EURO Conference in Glasgow in July 1994 to Transportation, in order to extend the topics addressed and to involve more people in participation.

 EWGT main targets concern providing a forum to share research information and experience, encouraging joint research and the development of both theoretical methods and applications, promoting cooperation among the many institutions and organisations which are leaders at national level in the field of transportation, traffic and logistics.

 Since the foundation of the Working Group, the Coordinator has been Prof. Maurizio Bielli, from National Research Council of Italy.
 Since September 2011 the Coordinator is Prof. Riccardo Rossi from Padua University, Italy.